3 Simple Methods to Wash Clothes Without Running Water

 Directions

-Step 1Drill or cut hole in the lid
+Step 1Drill or cut a hole in the lid

-• In the center of the lid, create a small hole (enough only to fit the plunger handle with a little wiggle room to spare)
+• In the center of the lid, cut a hole just large enough to fit the plunger handle with slight room for movement.

 Step 2Drill or cut hole in the plunger

-• Create 10-12 holes around the plunger itself.
-This allows for easier movement of the plunger and makes the process easier.
+• Create 10-12 small holes around the plunger itself.
+This allows for better water flow and makes the process easier.

 Step 3Add your clothes, laundry soap, and water